hieunugent/javadataStructure/backendmap.md

 - require('localfile')
 - every file in node has it own scope so if want use it on other file it must be export in that file but module.exports = variable
 - can not send 2 response after one resquest
+# Mongoose:
+- using mongoose API to create the ENDPOINT
+- this API has CRUID

+## REST API
+- predefine LIBRARY
 # JS
 - call backfunction :  is a function that provied as an argument to another function with the intention  of having it call later on
 # VIew engine